What is emotional and psychological abuse in children?

-- being fearful of parent
+- being fearful of a parent

-- saying they hate the parent
+- saying they hate a parent

-- talking badly about themselves (“I’m stupid”)
+- talking badly about themselves (such as saying, “I’m stupid”)

 - seeming emotionally immature when compared to peers

-- exhibiting sudden changes in speech, such as stuttering
+- exhibiting sudden changes in speech (such as stuttering)

-Signs in the parent/caregiver include:
+Signs in a parent or caregiver include: